djsteve007/djsteve007/README.md

 - 👋 Hi, I’m @djsteve007
 - 👀 I’m interested in so many things.
-- 🌱 I’m currently learning jabascript and git
+- 🌱 I’m currently learning javascript and git
 - 💞️ I’m looking to collaborate on wordpress projects
 - 📫 How to reach me via contact form at globaladvancedmedia.com